Quadtree/ds2cc/README.md

 Install Eclipse 4.3 Kepler

-* Install the Google Plugin https://dl.google.com/eclipse/plugin/4.3
+* Install the Google Plugin: https://dl.google.com/eclipse/plugin/4.3
-* Install the IvyDE plugin https://www.apache.org/dist/ant/ivyde/updatesite.
+* Install the IvyDE plugin and "Apache Ivy Ant Tasks": https://www.apache.org/dist/ant/ivyde/updatesite.

-Download GWT 2.6.1 and unzip it somewhere
+Download GWT 2.6.1 (2.6.0 will probably not work) and unzip it somewhere

 Go to Window -> Preferences -> Google -> Web Toolkit in eclipse, select add and then navigate to where the GWT was unzipped.